Qovery/qovery-client-python/docs/VariableMainCallsApi.md

 with qovery.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = variable_main_calls_api.VariableMainCallsApi(api_client)
     parent_id = "parent_id_example" # str | it filters the list by returning only the variables accessible by the selected parent_id.
 This field shall contain the id of a project, environment or service depending on the selected scope.
 Example, if scope = APPLICATION and parent_id=<application_id>, the result will contain any variable accessible by the application.
-The result will contain also any variable declared at an higher scope. (optional) scope = APIVariableScopeEnum("APPLICATION") # APIVariableScopeEnum | the type of the parent_id (application, project, environment etc..). (optional) is_secret = True # bool, none_type |  (optional)
+The result will contain also any variable declared at an higher scope. scope = APIVariableScopeEnum("APPLICATION") # APIVariableScopeEnum | the type of the parent_id (application, project, environment etc..). is_secret = True # bool, none_type |  (optional)

     # example passing only required values which don't have defaults set
+    try:
+        # List variables
+        api_response = api_instance.list_variables(parent_id, scope)
+        pprint(api_response)
+    except qovery.ApiException as e:
+        print("Exception when calling VariableMainCallsApi->list_variables: %s\n" % e)

+    # example passing only required values which don't have defaults set
     # and optional values
     try:
         # List variables
-        api_response = api_instance.list_variables(parent_id=parent_id, scope=scope, is_secret=is_secret)
+        api_response = api_instance.list_variables(parent_id, scope, is_secret=is_secret)
         pprint(api_response)
     except qovery.ApiException as e:
         print("Exception when calling VariableMainCallsApi->list_variables: %s\n" % e)